pajbot/pajbot/install-docs/README.md

 We will configure nginx later.

+> Note: You can find a basic nginx configuration setup including HTTP -> HTTPS redirect, recommended SSL configuration parameters, etc. [over here](./full-nginx-setup/README.md).
+> If you don't already have a basic nginx setup, we strongly recommend you follow the linked guideline now.

 ## Install system services

 We recommend you run pajbot with the help of systemd.
 Systemd will take care of: